 He also believes the dead person is “a part of the community.
 I would approach the funeral as an inclusive situation, a bringing together of people in healing and reconciliation.”
 He elaborates on his feeling that things are changing in this respect, his conviction that “there’s going to be more involvement with grief counseling.
 People are definitely easing away from church involvement- and not just from the Catholic Church.
 People are going through hoops trying to construct a service which includes healing.

-“I’m not sure people have appreciated the healing power of a funeral up until now, the fact that it takes place in community with other churchgoers, the ongoing healing power of connecting back to the parish of the dead person.
-We, as funeral directors, are embroiled in this ongoing situation and are finding ourselves with the new function, in some cases, of reintroducing people to the parish community when the bereaved meet in church.
+“I’m not sure people have appreciated the healing power of a funeral up until now, the fact that it takes place in community, the ongoing healing power of connecting back to the community and friends of the dead person.
+We, as funeral directors, are embroiled in this ongoing situation and are finding ourselves with the new function, in some cases, of reintroducing people to the community when the bereaved meet once more.